Nick-Tallguy/Nick-Tallguy.github.io/_posts/0600-12-09-osm2pgsql_pl.md

 Another import tool has been developed recently, called [imposm](http://imposm.org/), and offers some speed and other improvements over osm2pgsql, although as of this writing it lacks other key functions which are promised in imposom version 3.

-For more information on osm2pgsql, refer to the OSM Wiki - <http://wiki.openstreetmap.org/wiki/Osm2pgsql>.
+Więcej informacji o osm2pgsql znajdziesz w Wiki OSM - <http://wiki.openstreetmap.org/wiki/Osm2pgsql>.

 [windows binary]: /images/osm-data/windows-binary.png